Skip to main content

 Supervise young people appropriately when they’re using scissors.
 Store all sharp objects securely, out of the reach of young people.

-• Remember to have left handed and accessible scissors, so that everyone can take part.
+• Have left handed and accessible scissors, so that everyone can take part.

 All Scout activities should be inclusive and accessible.